linhe0x0/magic-box/packages/nginx-to-node/README.md

 2. Adjust with your own configuration like `server_name`, `root`.
 (Maybe you also need to adjust the port and log dir.)

-3. Note that if you are using HTTPS, the listen directive should be set to port 443 instead of 80.
+3. Note that if you are using HTTP, the listen directive should be set to port 80 instead of 443.